-Purpose: How we found out about PeerJ and collaborated with colleagues to establish an institutional plan 9 February 2018 av
+Purpose: How we found out about PeerJ and collaborated with colleagues to establish an institutional arrangement 9 February 2018 av

 Ann Viera (Pendergrass Library) and Peter Fernandez (ex Pendergrass Library, now at Hodges Library) are co-founders of the Pendergrass Library PeerJ publishing plan, with the support from many colleagues at the UTK Libraries.
 We owe many thanks to the association ASER for the 2014 Webinar featuring PeerJ, and to Oregon State University Libraries for leading the way with a PeerJ case study.

 - February 2014 ASERL Webinar "“Open Access Megajournals – What you need to know about how this model is changing journal publishing”